Update, July 2025: Recent changes from the OBBA bill have made the QSBS benefits even more accessible! Read on.

 For startup founders and early employees

-It helps keep employees committed and engaged when they know that they could potentially keep 100% of the gains from their equity, tax-free.
-This is relevant for founders considering follow-on investments, as well as employees thinking about exercising their stock options.
+It helps keep employees committed and engaged when they know that they could potentially keep a significant portion (or all) of the gains from their equity, tax-free.

 For investors considering a stake in early-stage companies